Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Rationality of Certain Seshadri Constants on Toric Surfaces

-In \cite{sano2014seshadri} Sano studies Seshadri constants on rational surfaces with anticanonical pencils.
-More precisely he considers a smooth rational surface $\var$ that is either a composition of blow-ups of $\PP^2$ or of a Hirzebruch surface $\hir_d$, such that $\dim|-\cand{\var}| \geq 1$.
+In~\cite{sano2014seshadri} Sano studies Seshadri constants on rational surfaces with anti-canonical pencils.
+More precisely, he considers a smooth rational surface $\var$ that is either a composition of blow-ups of $\PP^2$ or of a Hirzebruch surface $\hir_d$ such that $\dim|-\cand{\var}| \geq 1$.
 In terms of the corresponding polytope this means that $\divp{-\cand{\var}}$ contains at least two lattice points.
-In these cases he gives explicit formulas for the Seshadri constant $\seh(\var,\lb;\point)$ of an ample line bundle $\lb$ at a general point $\point \in \var$ (Theorem 3.3 and Corollary 4.12 in \cite{sano2014seshadri}).
-As a consequence he obtains rationality in the cases above as observed in Remark 4.2.

-In \cite{lundman2015computing} Lundman computes Seshadri constants at a general point for some classes of smooth projective toric surfaces.
-It follows in particular that it is rational in these cases.
+In these cases, he gives explicit formulas for the Seshadri constant $\seh(\var,\ds;\gen)$ of an ample divisor $\ds$ at a general point $\gen \in \var$ in~\cite[Theorem 3.3 and Corollary 4.12]{sano2014seshadri}.
+As a consequence he obtains rationality in the cases above as observed in Remark~4.2.\\ \\ In~\cite{lundman2015computing} Lundman computes Seshadri constants at a general point $\gen$ for some classes of smooth projective toric surfaces.
+It follows in particular that the Seshadri constant is rational in these cases.
 The characterization of the classes involve the following definitions.